blerchin/usf-ixd/src/exercises/mini-sprint.md

  - Example: People usually have time to respond to messages when they are on public transit.

 ### Solution
 Mix up everyone's insights.
 Spend 20 minutes combining a _Problem_ and an _Insight_ from the pile to come up with a _Solution_.
 Place the problem and insight on the page, and write down your solution.
 If you want to re-use a problem or insight, just write it directly on the page.
+Come up with as many solutions as you can.
 - Example: Users can mark a post as "respond later."
 Next time they are at a bus stop or train station, they get a notification linking them to the post they marked so they can respond while they are waiting.

 ### Voting